A fabulously fun and festive sensory activity for those who don’t mind things getting a little messy – it’s Edible Glitter Finger Paint!

-- Divide your paint into small bowls and add a different food colouring to each bowl, stirring to combine until completely coloured.
+- Divide your paint into small bowls, adding a different food coloring to each bowl and stirring to combine until completely colored.

-You can save the paint in the fridge for about two weeks, just stir through a little hot water to bring it back to life.
+Note: You can save the paint in the fridge for about two weeks, just stir through a little hot water before use to bring it back to life.